SoorajBhooshan86/svelte_tutorial/README.md

-# This is a tutorial for svelte by following the instructions by net ninja
+# This is a tutorial for svelte done by me following the instructions of the lengendary net ninja